teaguetomesh/dqva-and-circuit-cutting/README.md

 ...
 (sub circuit index, input qubit tuple in the sub circuit) --> Last one indicates the final output qubit
 ```
+### Cutter verifier
+Compares the operations on each qubit in the original uncut circuit and all the fragments.
+Test for correctness.

 ## TODO
 ### Wei